RedHatInsights/frontend-components/packages/rule-components/README.md

 ReactDOM.render(<MyCmp />, document.querySelector('.demo-app'));
 ```

-*NOTE: you can also use package import `@redhat-cloud-services/rule-components`, just be careful as your bundle size might increase a lot, because treeshaking might not work properly.
+*NOTE: you can also use package import `import { RuleTable, severity } from '@redhat-cloud-services`, just be careful as your bundle size might increase a lot, because treeshaking might not work properly.
 If that happens please consider using direc imports as in example.*

 ### Props